feilipu/z88dk-libraries/regis/README.md

 	5.profit

 ### ZSDCC
-`zcc +rc2014 -subtype=app -v -m -SO3 --list --math32  -llib/rc2014/regis --max-allocs-per-node100000 @test.lst -o test -create-app`
+`zcc +rc2014 -subtype=app -v -m -SO3 --list --math32  -llib/rc2014/regis --max-allocs-per-node100000 regis_demo.c -o regis -create-app`

 ### SCCZ80
-`zcc +rc2014 -subtype=app -clib=new -v -m -SO3 --list --math32 -llib/rc2014/regis @test.lst -o test -create-app`
+`zcc +rc2014 -subtype=app -clib=new -v -m -SO3 --list --math32 -llib/rc2014/regis regis_demo.c -o regis -create-app`

 ## Preparation

-The library can be compiled using the following command lines in Linux, with the `+target` modified to be relevant to your machine.
+The library can be compiled using the following command lines in Linux, with the `+target` (eg. `+rc2014`) modified to be relevant to your machine.

 ```
 zcc +rc2014 --math32 -x -O2 -clib=new @regis.lst -o ../regis